pogrebenko/table-sticky-rows-cols/README.md

 Overview

-This is a jquery plug-in for build a table with sticky header+columns and DnD columns.
-Save sticky column in cookie.
+This is a jquery plug-in for build a table with DnD columns.

-You can read more about main idea and principles here http://www.altanovasoftware.com/ru/table-fix-cols-rows
+You can read more about main idea and principles here http://www.altanovasoftware.com/ru/table-dnd-columns or here http://www.altanovasoftware.com/ru/blog